alexellis/blog.alexellis.io/posts/2025-08-15-the-90s-unix-command-fell-out-of-favour.md

 Linux systems such as Ubuntu LTS have already dropped `finger`, but it's only an `apt install` away.
 MacOS ships finger which is already obsolete and insecure for various reasons, but funnily enough `telnet` is not available.

+As a side note `w` and `last` are handy tools on Linux servers to check to see who else is logged in, or who has logged in recently.

 **Why did I write this blog post?**

 I'm not trying to show how old I am, or to brag that I used Linux as a youth.
 No, I feel privileged for having had Linux and GNU utilities in my life in those early, formative years.
 I wanted to connect you back to the past - those of you who are younger than me, or even older but have used Windows exclusively.